Lima, Peru: Everything You Need to Know About the Capital City

-According to a survey conducted in 2008 by the Institute of Public Opinion of the Pontifical Catholic University of Peru, of the 503 respondents, 63% considered themselves mestizo, 22% Amerindian (Quechua, Amazonian, and Aymara), 7% white, 4% Afro-Peruvian, 1% Asian, and 3% did not specify or considered themselves from other groups.
+A 2013 survey by the Institute of Public Opinion at the Pontifical Catholic University of Peru found that 63% of 503 respondents identified as mestizo, 22% as Amerindian (including Quechua, Amazonian, and Aymara peoples), 7% as white, 4% as Afro-Peruvian, and 1% as Asian.
+Three percent did not specify or identified with other groups.

 the Capital of Peru

-One of the theories about the origin of the name of the city is that it comes from the Quechua word 'Limaq.'
-Its meaning is 'he who speaks' or 'he who has the ability to speak.'
-According to this theory, however, the name does not refer to the inhabitants of Lima, Peru, but to the Rímac River, which is known as 'the talkative river' because the stones dragged along its channel generate a sound similar to babbling.
+One theory about the origin of the city's name is that it comes from the Quechua word limaq.
+It means "he who speaks" or "he who has the ability to speak."
+However, according to this theory, the name does not refer to the inhabitants of Lima, Peru, but rather to the Rímac River.
+The Rímac River is known as "the talkative river" because the stones dragged along its channel generate a sound similar to babbling.

-The capital of the Republic of Peru is Lima, which was founded in 1535.
-Spanish conquistador Francisco Pizarro founded Lima in 1535, choosing it as the capital due to its strategic location and its main port, Callao, which was a focal point on the coast of Peru and South America.
-Lima was the Spanish political, commercial, and ecclesiastical capital of South America and the headquarters of the Holy Inquisition.
+Lima, the capital of the Republic of Peru, was founded in 1535.
+Spanish conquistador Francisco Pizarro chose Lima as the capital due to its strategic location and its main port, Callao, a focal point on the Peruvian and South American coast.
+Lima was the Spanish political, commercial, and ecclesiastical capital of South America, as well as the headquarters of the Holy Inquisition.
 During colonial times, the city was considered the most important metropolis in Latin America.

-Today, Lima is the economic and political center of the country and home to nearly 30% of Peru's total population.
-Its surviving Columbian and colonial buildings, along with temples, give the city a wonderful mix of architecture.
-The city center is where you can appreciate this blend by visiting landmarks such as the Cathedral, the Torre Tagle Palace, San Francisco, Santo Domingo, San Pedro and Las Nazarenas churches, and the beautiful nineteenth-century houses with stunning balconies.
-A little later, on the way to Miraflores, another important area of the city, you'll find the Huaca Pucllana, an impressive pre-Columbian ceremonial complex.
-Many consider it a very good starting point for the tour.
+Today, Lima is the economic and political center of Peru and home to nearly 30% of the country's population.
+The city's surviving colonial and pre-Columbian buildings, along with its temples, give it a wonderful architectural blend.
+You can appreciate this blend by visiting landmarks such as the cathedral, Torre Tagle Palace, and the churches of San Francisco, Santo Domingo, San Pedro, and Las Nazarenas, as well as the beautiful nineteenth-century houses with stunning balconies in the city center.
+On the way to Miraflores, another important area of the city, you'll find the impressive pre-Columbian ceremonial complex Huaca Pucllana.
+Many consider it an excellent starting point for a tour.

-Lima, the capital of Peru, is located in the coastal desert region of the country, at the foot of the western slope of the central Andes.
-Although the Spanish settlement was originally situated in the Rímac River valley within the domains of Taulli Chugo, today it extends across vast desert areas and into other valleys.
-While the main square is located at an altitude of 161 meters above sea level, the district of Lurigancho reaches 950 meters above sea level.
+Lima, Peru's capital, is located in the coastal desert region at the foot of the western slopes of the Central Andes.
+The original Spanish settlement was established in the Rímac River Valley within the Taulli Chugo domain.
+Since then, the city has expanded across vast desert plains and into surrounding valleys.
+The Main Square (Plaza Mayor) sits at an altitude of 161 meters (531 feet) above sea level, while the district of Lurigancho reaches up to 950 meters (3,117 feet).

-Lima borders the coast from Km 50 of the North Pan-American Highway, near the Ancón District on the border with the Province of Huaral, to the District of Pucusana at Km 70 of the South Pan-American Highway, bordering the Province of Cañete.
-This gives it an extension of just over 130 km of coastline and beaches.
-To the east, it extends approximately to kilometer 50 of the Central Highway in the District of Chosica, bordering the Province of Huarochirí.
+Lima’s territory stretches along the coast from kilometer 50 of the North Pan-American Highway, near the Ancón district on the border with the province of Huaral, to kilometer 70 of the South Pan-American Highway, bordering the province of Cañete.
+This gives the city over 130 kilometers of coastline featuring numerous beaches and seaside districts.
+To the east, Lima extends to approximately kilometer 50 of the Central Highway in the district of Chosica, bordering the province of Huarochirí.

-The Pan-American Highway connects Lima with several cities along the coast of Peru, Ecuador and Chile.
-To the east, the Central Highway allows communication with cities in the mountains and central jungle.
+Lima is connected to several Peruvian and international cities by major highways.
+The Pan-American Highway links Lima with many coastal cities in Peru, Ecuador, and Chile.
+To the east, the Central Highway connects Lima with cities in the Peruvian jungle and serves as a route toward Brazil.

 Weather in Lima Peru